bjgrassi/master-computer-science/README.md

 # master-computer-science
-Master of Computer Science in Canada
+Master of Computer Science program in Canada